 After years of trial and error, we gave the radical GAPS diet a try.
 We saw improvement with moodiness, irritability, and conflict.
 The GAPS diet was pretty amazing, but also very challenging.
 Not everyone needs to try something so extreme.
 Recently we’ve been exploring more moderate diets.

-Buckwheat is the seed of a fruit rather than a cereal grain.
+Although, buckwheat is often mistaken for a cereal grain, because it is used in the same way, buckwheat is actually the seed of a fruit.
+In fact some people call it buckwheat berries, but most refer to it at buckwheat groats.
 One cup of it contains 34%DV of the manganese, 21%DV of the magnesium, and 12%DV of the copper currently recommended.
-Buckwheat is often available in health food stores and may be called hulled buckwheat or buckwheat groats.
-It may be white or brown.
+Buckwheat is often available in most health food stores.
+Hulled buckwheat may be white or brown.
 Do not get roasted or toasted buckwheat as the live enzymes in it have been killed by heating.
 It will not start to germinate when soaked.
-Soaking is almost like predigesting and makes the nutrition in buckwheat more bioavailable.
+Soaking raw buckwheat is almost like predigesting and makes the nutrition in buckwheat more bioavailable.

 Here’s the Basic Recipe For Vegan Buckwheat Pancakes.
 You can modify it to make it sweeter or more savory, stick with pancakes or expand into flatbread, cornbread, or tortillas.
 Why not give this dairy free buckwheat pancake recipe a try?